intempt/json-to-avro-schema/README.md

 ## Install
-To run converter you need to have `npm` and `node` installed, and also need to install all dependencies using npm:
+To run converter you need to have `npm` and `node` installed, and also need to install use next command with administrator rights:

-`npm install url chalk figlet fs yargs`

-After installation all dependencies you can install CLI tool using with administrator rights:

 `npm install -g`